Manny out — of control.

 When [creator] Dan Fogelman pitched you this story of Kevin’s downward spiral, what first intrigued you or intimidated you?

-As an actor, I was intrigued, because anytime you can sink your teeth into something like that, selfishly as an actor you’re like, “Yes!
+I was intrigued, because anytime you can sink your teeth into something like that, selfishly as an actor you’re like, “Yes!
 Bring it on!
 Let’s do this!
 This is going to be great!”
 The intimidating part I would say was that this story we’re telling is something that affects so many people.
 It’s a very real problem.
-I personally have; I have family members or friends that have suffered from this.
+I have family members or friends that have suffered from this.
 When I took a little bit of a pause, I was like, “We need to make sure we tell an honest story and not just tell this quick, little ‘Oh, let’s do this fun, little thing with Kevin and his drug problem!’
 This is a real serious issue.”
 So that probably would have been [what intimidated me], but then our show is always like that.
 So, pretty typical of This Is Us, isn’t it?

-Did you have initial concerns about the Hollywood-actor-who-becomes-hooked-on pills trope?
+Did you have concerns about the Hollywood-actor-who-becomes-hooked-on pills trope?
 Or did you feel that the underlying themes of Kevin muting his grief and never facing his demons and ultimately unpacking those feelings justified the risk?

 I think it justified the risk.
 Not only that, I believe in our writers.
 You can jack that story up pretty bad and have it be an eye roll, like, “Okay, that’s not even how it works, guys.
 But whatever.
 Thanks for trying.”
 But our writers don’t do that.
 They do a lot of research, and they go over things and over things.
 They’re meticulous.
 They’re talented.
 And they work well together.
 So, for me, it was just that.
 I believe and I trust in our writers so much — and in Dan, and his vision — that when I got the script, I was like, “Okay, I’m all in.”